amsgames/laravel-shop/README.md

 ```

 ## Payment Gateway Development
 Laravel Shop has been developed for customization in mind.
-Allowing the future community to expand its capabilities.
+Allowing the community to expand its capabilities.

 Missing payment gateways can be easily developed as external packages and then be configured in the config file.